-In partnership with her favorite tenor and husband, Harry Dunstan, she has appeared in programs such as Opera Goes to the Movies and Bella Italia.
-A specialist in the vocal music of women composers, Ms. Krekow has presented concerts featuring the poetry and music of women troubadours, songs of the Italian women of the Renaissance, the works of 19th Century opera divas and is a frequent recitalist presenting She is Music: a thousand years of vocal music by women.
+Ms. Krekow (who is also Mrs. Dunstan) is a specialist in the vocal music of women composers and has presented concerts featuring the poetry and music of women troubadours, songs of the women of the Italian Renaissance, the works of 19th Century opera divas, and is a frequent recitalist presenting her original program, She is Music: a thousand years of vocal music by women composers (SheIsMusic.com).

 Contact Ms. Krekow